Quantitative non-divergence and lower bounds for points with algebraic coordinates near manifolds: Points with conjugate coordinates

 Applying once more the Mean Value Theorem we obtain, for every $0 \leq k \leq m$, a root $\alpha_k$ of $P$ such that

 Finally, note that Corollary~\ref{cor:tailored_polynomials} gives us $n+1$ distinct irreducible polynomials, from which we obtain $n+1$ distinct points $(\alpha_0, \dotsc, \alpha_m)$. \end{proof}

-\begin{note} The numbers $y_k$ are pairwise distinct on $\domf \cap \supp\nu$, since by hypothesis $\det U^h_{\bm{f}}$ is non-zero on this set.
+\begin{note} The numbers $y_k$ are pairwise distinct on $\domf \cap \supp\nu$, since $\det U^h_{\bm{f}}$ is non-zero by remark~\ref{rmk:non_zero_determinant}.
 By taking $Q$ large enough if necessary, it follows that we can guarantee that the sets $I_{y_k}$ are pairwise disjoint, hence the roots $\alpha_k$ are pairwise distinct.
 In particular, observe that the constant $\kappa$ does not depend on $Q$ and may be chosen uniformly on $\domf$. \end{note}